JSpiv/TStrucTrial/README.md

 This time, I am going to stick to the task at hand.

 First, I am going to create a search egine using semantic chunking and cosine similarity.
 It will be very very basic.
 All of the indeces will be saved locally and easily implemented.
+If a JSON does not have all the required data, I drop it none of it is chunked.
 This will give me the optiopn later do add things on top of my semantic search -- hybrid search, knowledge graph, etc. I am going to allow queries to natural language queries.
 The results will return the top 5 most similar patents (Title and doc_number) and the most similar claim to the query in each of those patents.
 See Set up below for part 1:

 STEP BY STEP (CURSOR IS THE GOAT)